How “Imbalanced Domestic Trade” disrupts a closed economy

 Here’s an economic story to illustrate the problem: Imagine an economy with one giant mega supplier: the Mighty Amazoom Corporation with massive manufacturing and service locations throughout the country.
 They are so big that they can supply almost every possible product and service for everyone in the entire economy.
 They have incredible capital with super modern production robots that run 24 hours per day.
 They only require 20% of the population to produce all needed goods/services.
 Another 5% of citizens make a small amount of other services.
 No one else is needed to produce what is needed by everyone.

 That sounds great.
 Economists should be delighted by such great economic efficiency.
 Only 25% of the population needs to work.
 So what’s the big problem?
 The problem is that seventy five percent of the population has no job and no income!
 The British call these people redundant.
 But how can those plentiful goods/services get purchased?
 Only 25% of people have jobs and income.
-How could Mighty Amazoom possibly sell more than 25% of its potential output when the Monetary Constraint is such an important reality?
+How could Mighty Amazoom possibly sell more than 25% of its potential output when so many are without jobs?
 Such an economy would have under performing GDP, with many citizens unsuccessfully seeking jobs to pay for stuff.
 It is even difficult to see how such an economy could possibly function.
 Section 5 of this essay will show that other helpful economic institutions have spontaneously developed to partially compensate for this kind of problem.
-One purpose of this essay is to explain why these institutions needed to be produced to make an economy work better.
+One purpose of this essay is to explain why these institutions needed to be brought into existence to make an economy work better.

 An equivalent way to describe the same problem is to understand that there are two separate reasons jobs are needed in an economy: